Whitechapel Mount: In theatre, literature and popular song

 The Skeleton Witness: or, The Murder at the Mound by William Leman Rede was a play performed on the English and American stage.
 The villain does a murder and conceals the body in Whitechapel Mount.
 The crime is done in such a way that, should the remains be discovered, the impoverished hero will get the blame, though innocent.
 The hero goes abroad for seven years and makes his fortune.
 On his return to London, about to marry the heroine, he learns, to his horror, that the Mount is to be cleared away, digging to start on the morrow.
 To stop this, he hurries off to the Mount's owner and buys it at an extravagant price.
 The vendor, suspicious, wonders if the Mount contains a buried treasure and sends some men to poke around.
 They discover the skeleton.
-By a complicated plot twist the hero proves his innocence and gets the girl, both living happily ever after.
+By a complicated plot twist the hero proves his innocence and lives happily ever after with his female "love interest."